 What's the Difference Between Agent vs. Agentless File Integrity Monitoring?

 The term "agent" refers to the presence or non-presence of the integrity monitoring application on each device.
 Agentless software lives on a gateway server to capture changes remotely.
-In contrast, agent-based software has the ability to capture all user activities regardless of how they are connected to the network infrastructure.
+In contrast, agent-based software can capture all user activities regardless of how they are connected to the network infrastructure.

 • Agent-based file integrity monitoring has the ability to detect changes in real-time and provide admins with complete details on changes.

-• Agentless monitoring polls files at a certain time interval to determine whether changes have occurred or not.
+• Agentless file integrity monitoring polls files at a specific time interval to determine whether changes have occurred or not.

 While some agentless solutions allow administrative users to designate the period between file scans, others do not.